Organisations and agencies

 NATO Procurement Organisation (NPO) – The North Atlantic Council decided to merge the Procurement and Support Agencies early 2014, reducing the number of new Organisations initially envisaged from four to three.
 It has postponed the activation of the procurement entity within the NSPA to the time when programmes are actually assigned by the participating countries.

 The NATO Science and Technology Organization (STO) is to include a Programme Office for Collaborative Science and Technology and a Centre for Maritime Research and Experimentation.
 The STO is headed by a Chief Scientist, based in Brussels, who serves as a NATO-wide senior scientific advisor.

-The NATO Standardization Agency (NSA) is being transferred into a NATO Standardization Office (NSO) in July 2014 as a single, integrated NATO HQ staff element.
+The NATO Standardization Agency (NSA) was transferred into a NATO Standardization Office (NSO) in July 2014 as a single, integrated NATO HQ staff element.